Nourish - The Benefits of Vegetable Fermentation in a Nutshell [Plus Emily’s Sauerkraut recipe!]

 The transformation owes everything to the microbes in the soil that the veggies are grown in and the sugars present in the vegetables.

 During fermentation, microorganisms including bacteria, yeasts or moulds break down complex molecules into simpler substances.
-Given the right conditions, the bacteria kick-start fermentation by feasting on the vegetables natural sugars and converting them into a variety of things including lactic acid, carbon dioxide and a tinsy amount of alcohol.
+Given the right conditions, the bacteria kick-start fermentation by feasting on the vegetables natural sugars and converting them into a variety of things.
+These include lactic acid, carbon dioxide and a tinsy amount of alcohol.

 Our bodies are populated with trillions of bacteria, most of which live in our gut and have a huge impact on our overall health.